1973 Mount Gambier cave diving accident: Body recovery

 A search of the cave by the police Underwater Recovery Squad to a depth of 200 feet was initiated on 29 May 1973, the day after the accident.
 The search was brief, and no bodies were found.
 The team was aware that they were underprepared for a dive in such conditions, and the operation was described by Chief Inspector Wallace Budd of the South-Eastern Division police headquarters in Mount Gambier as a "learn as you go exercise."
 A second attempt was made on 30 May, again unsuccessful.
 The police search was ultimately postponed as the team sought Naval expertise on the dive, the training for which was expected to take several months.

 The following January, the landowners permitted a television film crew, making a documentary on cave diving in the Lower South East, to enter the sinkhole.
 On 22 January 1974, after several days of diving in other caves in the area, the crew descended to a depth of 50 feet and, using professional lighting equipment, illuminated the cave "like daylight."
 A technician looking in the direction of two of his teammates noticed what appeared to be a third person behind them.
 Further inspection revealed that it was a body in a wetsuit.
 The team turned the light away immediately and surfaced together to report their findings.
 According to the crew, the body was not filmed.
 On the morning of 23 January 1974, police arrived at the sinkhole and dove to a depth of 50 feet, where they found a body floating under a ledge against the sloped cavern roof.
 The body was immediately towed out, and police divers continued searching to a depth of 180 feet, finding nothing else.
 The body was initially only identifiable by the equipment it was wearing, and official identification required dental records.
-The body was found to be that of Stephen Millott.
+The body was found to be that of Stephen L. Millott.

 The landowners, growing increasingly uncomfortable with the remaining three bodies stuck on their property, approached an amateur diving team from Melbourne to begin recovery efforts.
 However, the police diving team was finalising their recovery preparations around the same time.